ToriningenGames/Marisa-GB-1/README.md

 ### Sound
 Brings the hills to life with the sound of music.
 All text files.
 Edit away!
+Midis for all (read: some) songs are also provided for your convenience.
+The MML compiler is non-optimizing, so each song is hand optimized for size. *You have been warned.*

 ### Source
 All the assembly files for the game's code.
-Other asm files can be included as same directory ("file.asm"), but resources are included as "rsc\name.ext"
+Other asm files can be included as same directory (`.include "file.asm"`), but resources are included as `.include "rsc\name.ext"`
 Names are capitalized, except for the non-code .asm files for macros and the memory map.
 Since these are intended to be included, they're named to match.
 This project leverages WLA's library abilities for almost every file; only Assemble.asm (containing the start and organization code) and vBlank2.asm (the screen's interrupt handlers) are compiled to objects.
 I found including assembly files in assembly files to make building inefficient and difficult.